shruhi/Super-Bowl-LIII-Score-Prediction/Super_Bowl_LIII.md

 > What-if Scenarios

-I will run a bunch of what-if scenarios for the prediciton.
 First let's start with the obvious.
 Take the average statistics for both teams and try to predict the outcome.
-Second, based on the experience, take the 1st quartile performance of Rams and an average performace by Patriots.
+Second, considering experience advantage, take an average performace by Patriots and the 1st quartile performance of Rams.
-Next we have a best case scenario where both teams give their best performance.
+Next, a best case scenario where both teams give their best performance.

-To really see an avergae performance, consensus scores are formulated.
+To really predict an avergae performance, consensus scores are formulated.
 E.g. the average Team passing yards for Rams would be an average of TP(Rams) and OP(Patriots) and so forth.
 These data manipulations are done in excel and the csv can be imported for predictions to be made.

 ``` r
 scenarios <- read.csv("scenarios.csv")